Entertainment: History

 Changes to what is regarded as entertainment can occur in response to cultural or historical shifts.
 Hunting wild animals, for example, was introduced into the Roman Empire from Carthage and became a popular public entertainment and spectacle, supporting an international trade in wild animals.

 Entertainment also evolved into different forms and expressions as a result of social upheavals such as wars and revolutions.
-During the Chinese Cultural Revolution, for example, Revolutionary opera was sanctioned by the Communist party and World War I, the Great Depression and the Russian revolution all affected entertainment.
+During the Chinese Cultural Revolution, for example, Revolutionary opera was sanctioned by the Communist party and World War I, the Great Depression and the Russian Revolution all affected entertainment.

 Relatively minor changes to the form and venue of an entertainment continue to come and go as they are affected by the period, fashion, culture, technology, and economics.
-For example, a story told in dramatic form can be presented in an open-air theatre, a music hall, a movie theatre, a multiplex, or as technological possibilities advanced, via a personal electronic device such as a tablet computer.
+For example, a story told in dramatic form can be presented in an open-air theatre, a music hall, a cinema, a multiplex, or as technological possibilities advanced, via a personal electronic device such as a tablet computer.
 Entertainment is provided for mass audiences in purpose-built structures such as a theatre, auditorium, or stadium.
 One of the most famous venues in the Western world, the Colosseum, "dedicated AD 80 with a hundred days of games, held fifty thousand spectators," and in it audiences "enjoyed blood sport with the trappings of stage shows".
 Spectacles, competitions, races, and sports were once presented in this purpose-built arena as public entertainment.
 New stadia continue to be built to suit the ever more sophisticated requirements of global audiences.